 Mission

-The IDEAS Research Lab is devoted to leading sustainable, decolonizing, systemic change and cultivate future leaders in physical activity and research.
-Our research is focused on evaluating high impact programming relevant to anti-racism in sport, dance, physical activity, education and leadership.
-We aim to expose Black excellence, interlocking oppressions and privileges, and transnational networks.
+The IDEAS Research Lab is devoted to leading sustainable, decolonizing, systemic change and to cultivating future leaders in physical activity and research.
+Our research is focused on using critical race theory and decolonial knowledges to generate and amplify storytelling about global indigeneity, diasporas, equity and anti-racism in sport, dance, physical activity, education and leadership.
+We aim to promote Black excellence, expose interlocking oppressions and privileges, and understand transnational networks.

-A research study led by Dr. Janelle Joseph and the Indigeneity, Diaspora, Equity, and Anti-racism in Sport (IDEAS) Research Lab to discover the Ontario University Athletics (OUA) racial demographics, experiences and knowledge of racism, and tools for change.
+A research study led by Dr. Janelle Joseph to discover the Ontario University Athletics (OUA) racial demographics, experiences and knowledge of racism, and tools for change.

 Programming